 - At this point you have to set the frame rate.
 If you set the maximum, the software will try to save as fast as possible the different frames (70 fps on my 2 years old laptop).
-You’ll be sure not to loose any frame, but the frames will be probably replicated many times before they effectively change (and the saved file will be bigger).
-You can make a couple of tests to set the optimal frame rate, or if you know it from the player or from the system producer you can set it exactly.
-If you have replicated frames you can remove it later with Five, but this will be explained later.
+You’ll be sure not to loose any frame.
+But the frames will be probably replicated many times before they effectively change (and the saved file will be bigger).
+You can make a couple of tests to set the optimal frame rate.
+If you know it from the player or from the system producer you can set it exactly.
+If you have replicated frames you can remove it later with FIVE, but this will be explained later.

-- Start capturing pressing the big red button, start your player and, when the part of the video of interest is finished stop the recording.
+- Start capturing by pressing the big red button.
+Start your player and, when the part of the video of interest is finished stop the recording.
 Then a dialog to save your file will appear.
 Save it wherever you want.

-- Now you can import the video in Amped Five.
+- Now you can import the video in Amped FIVE.
 Start a Video Loader from the Filters panel.
-Usually you can simply load the video and process it but in some cases (I suppose in files encoded with the older version of CamStudio Lossless Codec), you will need to set the Decoder to DirectShow (for a reason similar to the fact that the video is loaded in Windows Media Palyer but not in VLC), if you played already enough with Five you should now that when you open a video with DirectShow you need to transcode to work on it, so check the Transcode option.
+Usually you can simply load the video and process it.
+In some cases (I suppose in files encoded with the older version of CamStudio Lossless Codec), you will need to set the Decoder to DirectShow (for a reason similar to the fact that the video is loaded in Windows Media Palyer but not in VLC).
+If you played already enough with FIVE you should now that when you open a video with DirectShow you need to transcode to work on it.
+So check the Transcode option.
 The other settings should be fine, since de default codec is set to avi – JPEG lossless.
 This is another lossless codec to convert to, suggested to avoid again any loss of quality.
 But, I repeat, usually yhe transcoding is not needed.

 - If you want you can crop out only a desired part of the video (for example if you set a too big area in point 3) with the filter Crop in the Edit category.

 - If at the point 6 you set a too high frame rate you can avoid multiple replicas of the same frame putting a Range Selector (from Select Frames).
-Just set the first and the last frames in the From position and To position field, check the underlying box and select the approriate step to retrieve only one frame every n (depending on how faster has been your capturing with respect to the actual frame rate).
-I should tell you that we are currently implementing a filter that should automatically do this, removing identical frames in a smarter and automatic way… but this is not ready yet.
+Just set the first and the last frames in the From position and To position field.
+Check the underlying box and select the appropriate step to retrieve only one frame every n (depending on how faster has been your capturing with respect to the actual frame rate).
+I should tell you that we are currently implementing a filter that should automatically do this, removing identical frames in a smarter and automatic way.
+But this is not ready yet.

 - Process and enhance!